GiottoVerducci/rulebook2024/content.md

 by a vampire through the act of diablerie
 (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie) below).*

-If a vampire cannot mend their wounds, is sent to torpor or is otherwise wounded, they are no longer ready and go into torpor (if this happens during combat, they are considered as "going to torpor" until the combat is over).
+If a vampire cannot mend their wounds, is sent to torpor or is otherwise wounded, they are no longer ready and go to torpor (if this happens during combat, they are considered as "going to torpor" until the combat is over).
 Vampires in torpor are placed in an area to one side of the uncontrolled region.
 Any retainers, equipment, and other cards on the vampire stay with the vampire when they go into torpor.